-Should you be driving a leased vehicle, or you are still making payments on a car, the lessor or lender may require collision and comprehensive coverage or higher limits of Liability coverage as part of the lease or loan agreement.
+Should you be driving a leased vehicle, or you are still making payments on a car, the lessor or lender may require collision and comprehensive coverage or higher limits of liability coverage as part of the lease or loan agreement.

-Ways to Save on First-time Driver Insurance
+How to Save on Car Insurance for New Drivers

 If you want to save money on car insurance, drive an inexpensive vehicle.
 Luxury vehicles cost more to insure for collision and comprehensive coverage.
 In fact, premiums for luxury car insurance can range up to 18 percent higher than standard car insurance.
 By opting for an affordable and practical vehicle, you can easily save on insurance costs.

-New driver insurance costs are high at the initial start of your policy, but those costs go down over time if you’re careful in maintaining a good driving record.
+New driver insurance costs are high at the initial start of your policy, but those costs go down over time if you’re careful in maintaining a safe driving record.
 While there is no “magic” age at which premiums decrease, expect to find lower rates by the time you are in your mid-20s.
-If you didn’t become a new driver until later in life, rates will come down as you gain experience and avoid moving violations.
+If you didn’t become a new driver until later in life, rates will come down as you gain experience and avoid traffic violations.

 Take Advantage of Discounts